corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 ---

 The Corda 5 Developer Preview uses a *UTXO* (unspent transaction output) model, where every state on the ledger is immutable.
 The ledger evolves over time by applying **transactions**.
-Transactions update the ledger by marking zero or more existing ledger states as historic (the *inputs*), and producing zero or more new ledger states (the *outputs*).
-Transactions represent a single link in the state sequences seen in [States](key-concepts-states.md).
+Transactions update the ledger by marking none or more existing ledger states as historic (the *inputs*), and producing none or more new ledger states (the *outputs*).
+Transactions represent a single link in the state sequences described in **[states](key-concepts-states.md)**.

-Here is an example of an update transaction, with two inputs and two outputs:
+Here's an example of a transaction, with two inputs and two outputs:

 {{< figure alt="basic tx" width=80% zoom="/en/images/basic-tx.png" >}}

 A transaction can contain any number of inputs, outputs and references of any type:

 * They can include many different state types (states may represent cash or bonds, for example)